 3. Be prepared

-While it may sound obvious, it’s important to ensure you’re prepared for the interview process.
+While it may sound obvious, ensuring you’re prepared for the interview process is important.
 Do your research and find out the company’s history, culture, and future goals.
-If they’re hiring interns to build a team for the next year, make sure you know what your responsibilities will be and how you will contribute.
+If they’re hiring interns to build a team for the next year, make sure you know your responsibilities and how you will contribute.

 4. Write a strong cover letter

-Your cover letter is often the only way to pass the screening process, so make sure it stands out from the rest.
+Your cover letter is often the only way to pass the screening process, so make sure it stands out.
 Try to use bullet points to show off your skills.
 This will help you stand out from the competition and get noticed by the HR department.

 Frequently asked questions about finance internship.